max172-hqt/grade-tracker/README.md

 # Grade Tracker
 A mobile application that displays a student grade status  in the middle and at the end of the semester.
 With this utility, the student may be prompted if there is a need to study hard towards the end of the semester, or be notified of it’s current good standing.

+This mobile application is designed to track  student progress in every courses they take in their program.
+With simple initial setup at the start of the semester, the user will be able to input  the marks as they are released every after evaluations.
+This app will then calculcate the progress of the user, and displays it in different format ( computed grades and letter equivalent).

+To cater to a wider range of users using Android and iOS, this cross-platform applicaton was developed with React Native.

 ## Group 8 Members
 - Huy Tran
 - Jefferson Verzosa